wenxuangithub/Whounfollowedme/README.md

 # 😈 Who the hell unfollowed me?
-Ever had someone eagerly exchange IGs with you, only to realize later they just wanted a follower and unfollowed you the next day? 🤔
+Believe it or not, the most straightforward method to uncover who unfollowed you on Instagram doesn't require any fancy tools.
-This is your lucky day to uncover these sneaky unfollowers! 🕵️‍♀️
+This is a simple tool for you to uncover these sneaky unfollowers! 🕵️‍♀️

 ## ✨ Main Features